You are here

 How does NAEYC recommend programs approach self-assessment?

-Some programs choose to move through self-study and self-assessment simultaneously in order complete the NAEYC Accreditation process on an accelerated timetable.
+Some programs choose to move through step 1 and step 2 simultaneously in order complete the NAEYC Accreditation process on an accelerated timetable.
 This can be achieved if programs submit enrollment and application at the same time.

 When must a program's self-assessment be complete?

-The candidacy materials require programs to report on the evidence that is compiled during Step 2: Apply and conduct self assessment.
+The candidacy materials require programs to report on the evidence that is compiled from step 1 and step 2.
 Programs should complete the entire self-assessment in order to be prepared to complete the candidacy materials.
 Once the candidacy materials are submitted, programs can continue to refine the evidence that was collected during self-assessment in preparation for a site visit.

-How long after they have been conducted are teaching staff and family surveys for self-assessment valid?
+How long after they have been conducted are teaching staff and family surveys valid?

-Teaching staff surveys and family surveys for self-assessment must be conducted within 12 months of a program’s candidacy materials or renewal materials due date.
+Teaching staff surveys and family surveys must be conducted within 12 months of a program’s candidacy materials or renewal materials due date.

-Can teaching staff surveys and family surveys for self-assessment be conducted multiple times?
+Can teaching staff surveys and family surveys be conducted multiple times?

 Yes.
-There is no limit to the number of times the teaching staff surveys and family surveys for self-assessment may be conducted.
-Programs should report the results of the most recently conducted self-assessment surveys in the candidacy and renewal materials.
-The program should provide the results of the most recently conducted self-assessment surveys to an NAEYC assessor before or during the site visit.
+There is no limit to the number of times the teaching staff surveys and family surveys may be conducted.
+Programs should report the results of the most recently conducted surveys in the candidacy and renewal materials.
+The program should provide the results of the most recently conducted surveys to an NAEYC assessor before or during the site visit.

-What percentage of the teaching staff and family surveys for self-assessment must be returned for the results to be valid?
+What percentage of the teaching staff and family surveys must be returned for the results to be valid?

 Programs must receive at least 80 percent of all teaching staff surveys distributed and 50 percent of all family surveys distributed for the results to be valid.

-How does NAEYC determine whether a criterion has been met based on the results of the teaching staff surveys and family surveys for self-assessment?
+How does NAEYC determine whether a criterion has been met based on the results of the teaching staff surveys and family surveys?

 At least 75 percent of the responses to all questions related to a particular criterion must be positive in order for the criterion to be met.
 Yes answers are considered positive responses.
 A failure to respond, no, or don’t Know responses are considered negative responses.
 Not Applicable responses are not counted in the calculation of the overall score.